spbennett/farmers-market/README.md

 ./build.sh
 ```

 If successful, the docker container will be launched by the docker daemon on the localhost.
-Try to hit the endpoint with the usage instructions below.

 ## Usage

-Once the app is running, you can use the following two functions.
+With the app running, the following two methods can be used together.

 ### Add

-Add items to your shopping basket with the **/add** path.
+Add items to your shopping basket by sending data to the **/add** path.

 ```shell
 curl localhost:8080/add -d '{"id": "CF1"}'
 ```

 ### Checkout

-When you are done adding items, you can checkout and see your discounts applied using the **/checkout** path.
+When you are done adding items, you can complete your transaction which will show your discounts applied.

+Use the **/checkout** path.

 ```shell
 curl localhost:8080/checkout

 Item		Price
 ----		----
 CF1 	 	 11.23